FAIR Buyer Guide

 • Ask which organization, designation, course, or credential the appraiser is referencing.

-• Confirm whether the credential is current and whether the appraiser keeps USPAP education current for appraisal work.
+• Confirm whether the credential is current and whether USPAP education is current for appraisal work.

-• Ask whether the report will include signed certification language, assumptions, limiting conditions, and methodology.
+• Ask whether the report includes signed certification language, assumptions, limiting conditions, and methodology.

 • Treat vague certification claims as a reason to ask better questions, not as proof of fit.